-Each FI has in place procedures to ensure that the valid self-certification documents which incorporate both FATCA and CRS requirements are obtained from all account holders, both new and pre-existing ones, identified as potentially reportable.
-For a self-certification document to be valid it is duly completed and signed by the account holder and verified against any other information collected in respect of the client for AML/KYC purposes.
-Overall, the FATCA/CRS/ DAC6 requirements are embedded into the normal business processes and are not considered as a separate process.
+Each FI must have in place procedures to ensure that the valid self-certification documents which incorporate both FATCA and CRS requirements are obtained from all account holders, both new and pre-existing ones, identified as potentially reportable.
+For a self-certification document to be valid it must be duly completed and signed by the account holder and verified against other information collected in respect of the client for AML/KYC purposes.
+Overall, the FATCA/CRS/ DAC6 requirements shall be embedded into the normal business processes and shall not be considered as a separate process.